Nick Anderson (chef): Television appearances

 Anderson and his restaurant, Nick's Bistro @ Rococo, was featured in a Ramsay's Kitchen Nightmares episode that aired in November 2006.
 It was renamed to Maggie's during the show.

 Awards

 He has won three AA rosettes and two Michelin stars.

 Personal life

 In the early 2000s, Anderson was married to Susannah, with whom he had two sons.
 Upon closing Rococo, the couple divorced.
-Anderson remarried, to Kelly, in 2015.
+Anderson remarried, to Kate, in 2015.
 The pair initially worked together at The Bell, and now at The Boxing Hare.